Referral Email Sequence: Turn Happy Customers Into Your Best Sales Channel

 - A/B test subject lines and reward messaging

 For more on customer engagement emails that prime users for referrals, check out our guide on customer success email sequences.
-And if you're using Stripe, our guide on integrating email marketing with Stripe shows how to trigger referral asks based on billing events.
+And if you're using Stripe, our guide on Stripe email automation shows how to trigger referral asks based on billing events.
+You can also explore upgrade email sequences to time referral requests right after a customer expands their plan.

 The Bottom Line